Q-dimi/return_tests/README.md

 - [ ] index_of_set: integer: the index of the test. (when you multiply this becomes a shared index)

 - [ ] parameters: object: the parameters passed into the function

-- [ ] function_set_multiplied: array: set of functions you will multiply each time with random parameters

-- [ ] function_set_multiplied.randomized.parameters: array: the type of parameters passed randomly

-- [ ] function_set_multiplied.randomized.when_obj_passed: object: when an obj is passed, additional config

-- [ ] function_set_multiplied.randomized.when_arr_passed: object: when an array is passed, additional config

-- [ ] function_set_multiplied.randomized.multiply_amount: integer: the amount of times to multiply

 # Get started